mtychyna/numbers-pdr-legal/index.md

 ## Permissions
 No permissions required
 ## Data transfer
 No permission for network usage.
-No data transferred at all.
+No data transmission at all.